266 related texts · Page 4 of 6

 That’s kind of how Moses felt about Korah's rebellion.
-According to Ginzberg's retelling in Legends of the Jews, Moses took Korah's transgression deeply to heart, fearing that afte...
+The Ginzberg's says retelling in Legends of the Jews, Moses took Korah's transgression deeply to heart, fearing that after so...

 Not just any giant, but the giant.
-The one with a bed... well, you won't believe it.
-According to Ginzberg's retelling in Legends of the Jews, Og had this bed—fashioned out of ivor...
+The one with a bed. well, you won't believe it.
+In Ginzberg's retelling in, Legends of the Jews, Og had this bed, fashioned out of ivory, no less...

 The rabbis of old certainly thought so.
 They saw names as holding the very essence of a thing, a little piece of its soul.
 Think about the Israelite tribes staking their claim to t...

-The story of Moses’ death in Jewish tradition is so much more than just an ending; it's a testament to his unparalleled relationship with the Divine.
-After receiving the decree of ...
+The story of Moses’ death in Jewish tradition is so much more than just an ending; it's a evidence of his unparalleled relationship with the Divine.
+After receiving the decree of h...

 The story of Achan gives us a glimpse.
 It's a tale of transgression, communal strife, and ultimately, redemption – or at least, the possibility of it.
 See, after the miraculous cro...